ElvenTools/elven-tools-website/src/docs/tips-on-buying-nfts-on-the-elrond-blockchain.md

 ### Minting through the Smart Contract.
 How is it done?

-Elrond blockchain treats the NFTs as native ESDT tokens with additional metadata, so it isn't required to have the Smart Contract to own them.
+MultiversX blockchain treats the NFTs as native ESDT tokens with additional metadata, so it isn't required to have the Smart Contract to own them.
 And it isn't even needed to have a Smart Contract to mint them.

 Still, the minting process and distribution should be done using a Smart Contract because this is fair and trustworthy.
 The Smart Contract is a mediator between your EGLD and the NFT, which should be sent to you.
 Otherwise, some third-party wallet will be doing that, and in such a case, we need to trust the third party.
 So it is not a decentralized process.